 New, legible north-south routes for pedestrians and vehicles will increase the porosity of the area as a whole.

-Surrey Canal Road will maintain its primary status for circulation through the Development Area but the ambience will change for the better.
+Surrey Canal Road will maintain its primary status for circulation through the Development Area but the ambience will change for the better and a layer of historic reference will add interest and anchor the area in its industrial past.